Discrete automorphism groups of convex cones of finite type

-\begin{proof} The \rp \ decomposition $\Sigma (C,L)$ of $C_+$ is $\Gamma $-invariant, and in view of \ref{prop:poltype}-$iv^*$ we have to show that the collection of its maximal members breaks up in only finitely many $\G$-equivalence classes.
-This amounts to proving the corresponding assertion for the induced decomposition $\PP(\Sigma )$ of $\PP(C)$.
-To this end, we note that $\PP(C)$ has a canonical---and hence $G$-invariant---metric \cite{amrt}.
-Almost by definition, $\Gamma $ is an arithmetic subgroup of $G$.
-As $\Gcal$ has no rational characters, a theorem of Borel \cite{borel} implies that $\G\bs\PP(C)$ has finite volume.
-Hence the collection of maximal members of $\PP(\Sigma )$ decomposes in a finite number of $\Gamma $-orbits. \end{proof}

-\begin{remark} A theorem due to Vinberg \cite{vinb:cone} asserts that if $C\subset V$ is a homogeneous convex cone, then its group $\aut (C)$ of automorphisms is algebraic.
-So if $\aut (C)$ is defined over $\QQ$ relative some $\QQ$-structure on $V$ and all its $\QQ$-characters induce scalar multiplication in $V$, then the above proposition applies to $\aut (C)\cap \SL (V)$. \end{remark}
+\begin{proof}[Sketch of proof] The $G$-stabilizer of a point of $C$ is maximal compact subgroup of $G$ so that $C$ is in fact the symmetric space of $G$.
+The reduction theory for arithmetic groups shows that a fundamental domain for the arithmetic group $\G$ acting in $C$ is contained in a finite union of so-called \emph{Siegel sets} in $C$ (see for instance \cite{amrt} for the definition).
+Hence it suffices to show that a Siegel set is contained in a rational polyhedral cone in $C$.
+This is however the easy part of the proof of II-Theorem 4.1 of \cite{amrt}. \end{proof}

 \begin{example} Another interesting class of examples not contained in the one above arises in the theory of Coxeter groups.
-Let $(n_{ij})$ be a nonsingular, integral $l\times l$ generalized Cartan matrix \cite{looij:genroot} without components of finite type.
+Let $(n_{ij})$ be a \emph{nonsingular}, integral $l\times l$ generalized Cartan matrix \cite{looij:genroot} without components of finite type.
 Let $W\subset \GL_l(\ZZ)$ be the (Weyl) group generated by the reflections $s_i :x\mapsto x-\sum_j n_{ij}x_j$ and let $I$ denote the $W$-orbit of the \emph{fundamental chamber} $\Pi\subset \RR^l$ defined by $x_i\geq 0, i=1,\dots ,l\}$.
-It is known that $I$ is nondegenerate convex \cite{looij:genroot}, and so $(I,W)$ is a pair of polyhedral type.
+It is known that $I$ is nondegenerate convex \cite{looij:genroot}, and so $(I,W)$ is of polyhedral type.
 The dual construction (for the contragradient action of $W$ on $(\RR^n)^*$) yields a nondegenerate convex cone $\check I\subset (\RR^n)^*$ which with $W$ also forms a pair of polyhedral type.